 Next, you will be prompted for some configuration values for the stack.

-For Azure projects, you will be prompted for the Azure environment.
+For Azure projects, you will be prompted for the Azure location.
 You can accept the default value of

 npm, the project and stack will be ready.

 Next, we’ll review the generated project files.